tfpf/hash-drbg/README.md

 analysis, go to [`benchmarks`](benchmarks).

 ## Installation Requirements
 These are the versions I have tested the installation with.
 Older versions may also work.
+You may not need all of these, depending on how and what you are installing
 * cURL ≥ 7.68.0
 * GCC ≥ 9.4.0 or Clang ≥ 12.0.0
 * Git ≥ 2.30.2